meer1992/Tannoy-Ahoy/tannoyserver/README.md

 Dub will resolve all dependancies and store them in ~/.dub Please ensure that you have both .JSON files in the folder as that is what dub uses to resolve dependancies.

+Instructions on how to query the server are in ./source/app.d

 Any issues, either put a request on github or send me a message on FaceBook/email